briansu2004/udemy-devops-real-projects/008-AnsibleVagrantJenkinsDeployment/README.md

 ## Lab goal

-In this lab, we will learn how to use Ansible to install Jenkins
+In this lab, we will learn how to use Ansible to install Jenkins.

 ## Environments